jitsi/handbook/docs/devops-guide/transcription.md

 The service is a Node.js application.
 It is configured entirely through environment variables (no config file; a `.env` file is read if present).
-It listens on port `8080` and exposes a WebSocket endpoint at `/transcribe`.
+It listens on port `8080` by default and exposes a WebSocket endpoint at `/transcribe`.

 At minimum you must set the API key for at least one backend and pick a provider priority.
 Example for OpenAI: